Invarion/invarion-docs/docs/rapid-plan/rapidplan-basics/grouping-objects.md

 **Note:** Grouped objects can edited without ungrouping.
 Double click on the group item to launch the quick edit box - you will then have the option to change the properties of a particular object in the group.

-## Signs are like groups
+## Signs are like Groups

 Every sign in RapidPlan is made of a group of primitive objects - the most simple of which consist purely of a colored rectangle or square with text.
 These can be edited using the techniques shown above to create new signs.

-*See [Chapter 12]#chapter-12-creating-your-own-signs for more information on modifying and creating your own signs.*
+For more details, see [Creating Your Own Signs](/rapid-plan/creating-your-own-signs/).